Trisha Krishnan: Early life

-Trisha Krishnan was born on 4 May 1983 to Krishnan Iyer and Uma Iyer in Madras, Tamil Nadu into a Tamil Palakkad Iyer family.
+Trisha Krishnan was born on 4 May 1983 to Krishnan and Uma in Madras, Tamil Nadu into a Tamil Palakkad Iyer family.
 She completed her schooling from Sacred Heart Matriculation School in Church Park, Chennai, and later pursued a Bachelor of Business Administration (BBA) course at Ethiraj College for Women, Chennai.
 She ventured into modelling and appeared in several print and television commercials.
 In 1999, she won the "Miss Salem" beauty pageant, and later the same year, the Miss Chennai contest.
 She also won the Miss India 2001 pageant's "Beautiful Smile" award.

 Trisha had aspired to become a criminal psychologist initially, and resisted the thought of pursuing acting, as she wanted to complete her studies first.
 In 2000, she appeared in Falguni Pathak's music video Meri Chunar Udd Udd Jaye alongside Ayesha Takia.
 She was later approached for an acting role in the Tamil film Lesa Lesa (2003) by Indian film director Priyadarshan, which marked the beginning of her professional career as an actress.
 She had a tight shooting schedule while in college, making it difficult for her to continue her education.
 She compensated for this by attending summer classes.